AndersenNgai/Text-Replacer/README.md

 -o  Required.
 Takes 1 argument (output file)

--s  Optional (required if -r or -w are defined).
+-s  Optional (required if -r, -c, -w or -b are defined).
 Takes 1 argument (search text)
     Replaces all occurrences of the search text with the replacement text Is case-sensitive and matches on whole words
     Note that words are separated by whitespace